Pickled cucumber: Historical origins

-It is often claimed that pickled cucumbers were first developed for workers building the Great Wall of China, though another hypothesis is that they were first made in the Tigris Valley of Mesopotamia, using cucumbers brought originally from India.
+It is often claimed that pickled cucumbers were first developed for workers building the Great Wall of China, though another hypothesis is that they were first made as early as 2030 BC in the Tigris Valley of Mesopotamia, using cucumbers brought originally from India.

+According to the New York Food Museum, archaeologists believe ancient Mesopotamians pickled food as far back as 2400 B.C. while, centuries later, cucumbers native to India were being pickled in the Tigris Valley.
+Ancient sources and historians have documented awareness around the nutritional benefits of pickles thousands of years ago as well as the perceived beauty benefits of pickles— Queen Cleopatra of Egypt credited the pickles in her diet with contributing to her health and legendary beauty.

+During World War II, the U.S. government recognized the importance of pickles in soldiers' diets and allocated 40% of the nation's pickle production to the armed forces.

 Types

 Pickled cucumbers are highly popular in the United States and are a delicacy in northern and eastern Europe.
 Pickled cucumbers are flavored differently in different regions of the world.

 Brined pickles

 Brined pickles are prepared using the traditional process of natural fermentation in brine, making them grow sour.
 The salt concentration in the brine can vary between 20–40 g/L. Vinegar is not needed in the brine of naturally fermented pickled cucumbers.

 The fermentation process depends on the Lactobacillus bacteria that naturally occur on the skin of a growing cucumber.
 These may be removed during commercial harvesting and packing processes.
 Bacteria cultures can be reintroduced to the vegetables by adding already fermented foods such as yogurt or other fermented milk products, pieces of sourdough bread, or pickled vegetables such as sauerkraut.

 Typically, small cucumbers are placed in a glass or ceramic vessel or a wooden barrel, together with various spices.
 Among those traditionally used in many recipes are garlic, horseradish, the whole dill stems with umbels and green seeds, white mustard seeds, grape, oak, cherry, blackcurrant and bay laurel leaves, dried allspice fruits, and—most importantly—salt.
 The container is then filled with cooled, boiled water and kept under a non-airtight cover (often cloth tied on with string or a rubber band) for several weeks, depending on taste and external temperature.
 Traditionally, stones (also sterilized by boiling) are placed on top of the cucumbers to keep them under the water.
 The cucumber's sourness depends on the amount of salt added (saltier cucumbers tend to be sourer).

 Since brined pickles are produced without vinegar, a film of bacteria forms on top of the brine.
 This does not indicate that the pickles have spoiled, and the film may be removed.
 They do not keep as long as cucumbers that are pickled with vinegar and usually must be refrigerated.
 Some commercial manufacturers add vinegar as a preservative.